IbeChuksVictor/simple_shell/README.md

 # Simple Shell

 Run a shell designed to mimic sh.
-Execute commands and interact with the kernel.
+Execute commands and interact with the kernel...